 Community Support (Custom ROM & Optimization) | Less community support, including the development of Custom ROM due to a lack of source codes | Superior community support from both game and ROM developers |

-Google recently unveiled its Pixel 9 series of smartphones, which are powered by the new Tensor G4 chipset.
-It collaborated with Samsung to create this custom chipset, which is found in the Google Pixel 9, Google Pixel 9 Pro, Google Pixel 9 Pro XL, and the Google Pixel 9 Pro Fold.
+Google unveiled its Pixel 9 smartphones.
+They are powered by the Tensor G4 chipset.
+It collaborated with Samsung to create a custom chipset.
+It is in the Google Pixel 9, Pixel 9 Pro, Pixel 9 Pro XL, and Pixel 9 Pro Fold.

 But how does it compare against Qualcomm’s flagship processor, the Snapdragon 8 Gen 3?
-Before taking a look at these two best processors for mobile, let’s have a quick rundown of their technical aspects and features:
+Before we look at the two best mobile processors, let’s quickly review their specs and features.

 Tensor G4 vs Snapdragon 8 Gen 3 Tech Specs